Tsing Yi station: Transit-oriented development

-Morning Express service
+Airport Express service

-The MTR offers Morning Express services to allow passengers to take the Airport Express from Tsing Yi to Kowloon or Hong Kong station.
-Commuters wishing to get to work faster can use their Octopus card at dedicated gates for HK$25.
-This offer is available every day except Sundays and public holidays from 7 am to 10 am.
+The MTR offers Airport Express services to allow passengers to take the Airport Express from Tsing Yi to Hong Kong station.
+Passengers can access this service by using their Octopus card at dedicated gates for HK$25.
+This offer is available daily from 7 am to 10 am except on Sundays and public holidays.

 Station layout

 The station has four storeys above ground level.
 The ground floor has a taxi stand outside and has access to the concourse on the first floor.
 The concourse is integrated with the Maritime Square shopping centre.
-The second floor houses the Tung Chung line platform for trains heading for Hong Kong station, and the third floor houses the Tung Chung line platform for services towards Tung Chung station.
+The second level houses the Tung Chung line platform for trains heading for Hong Kong station, and the third floor houses the Tung Chung line platform for services towards Tung Chung station.
 At the Airport Express departure and arrival platforms, there is a free WiFi hotspot available.
 Unlike at Kowloon and Hong Kong stations, in-town check-in facilities and free Airport Express shuttle buses are not available at this station.

-As with other Airport Express stations, the Airport Express and Tung Chung line are separated with a different paid area for the Airport Express, thus passengers changing between two lines must go downstairs and past through floor U1, and then go upstairs again.
-In Tsing Yi station, the 4 platforms are constructed in a stacked arrangement, with platforms 1 and 3 above platforms 2 and 4.
-Platform 2 is only used to allow passengers coming from Hong Kong International Airport or to disembark, except between 7 am and 10 am on Mondays to Saturdays, when Morning Express services are available.
+The Airport Express and Tung Chung line platforms are separated with a different paid area for both.
+Passengers changing between two lines must go downstairs and past through floor U1, and then go upstairs again.
+In Tsing Yi station, the four platforms are constructed in a stacked arrangement, with platforms 1 and 3 above platforms 2 and 4 below.
+Platform 2 is only used by passengers coming from Hong Kong International Airport or to disembark, except between 7 am and 10 am on Mondays to Saturdays, when Morning Express services are available.